AnhThangHUST/DistributedDocker/Docker/moby/ActiveLearn_BuildInstruction.md

-## CASE 1:
+## Case1

- -If you don't have docker:
+If you don't have docker:
- -STEP1: sudo apt-get install docker-ce
+  Step 1: sudo apt-get install docker-ce
- -STEP2: ./compile.sh
+  Step 2: ./compile.sh
- -STEP3: ./stopdocker.sh
+  Step 3: ./stopdocker.sh
- -STEP4: ./startdocker.sh

-## CASE 2:

--If you have had docker:
-    -If the damemon dies:
-        -STEP1:  sudo rm -rf /var/lib/docker
-                sudo apt-get purge docker-ce
-        -STEP2->STEP5 = STEP1->STEP4(In CASE 1)
-    -If the daemon doen't die and Docker Dameon is running:
-        STEP1->STEP3 = STEP2->STEP4(In CASE 1)
-    -If the daemon doen't die and Docker Dameon isn't running:
-        STEP1: ./startdocker.sh
-        STEP2->STEP4 = STEP2->STEP4(In CASE 1)
+## Relationship with Docker

+The components and tools in the Moby Project are initially the open source components that Docker and the community have built for the Docker Project.
+New projects can be added if they fit with the community goals.
+Docker is committed to using Moby as the upstream for the Docker Product.
+However, other projects are also encouraged to use Moby as an upstream, and to reuse the components in diverse ways, and all these uses will be treated in the same way.
+External maintainers and contributors are welcomed.

+The Moby project is not intended as a location for support or feature requests for Docker products, but as a place for contributors to work on open source code, fix bugs, and make the code more useful.
+The releases are supported by the maintainers, community and users, on a best efforts basis only, and are not intended for customers who want ent